playframework/playframework/documentation/manual/working/javaGuide/main/forms/JavaForms.md

 Concrete enum types, `java.util.Date`, `java.util.Optional`, arrays, collections, and maps using supported element, key, or value types can also be bound.

+When binding indexed arrays, collections, maps, or nested objects, Play may need to auto-grow intermediate values.
+Play limits each indexed collection path with `play.forms.binding.autoGrowCollectionLimit`, which defaults to `256`, and also limits cumulative auto-grow work for one Java form binding with `play.forms.binding.maxAutoGrowOperations`, which defaults to `1024`.
+You can override the cumulative limit for one form with `withMaxAutoGrowOperations`.

 If you have a request available in the scope, you can bind directly from the request content:

 @[bind-from-request](code/javaguide/forms/JavaForms.java)